Introduction to the Principles of Traditional Tibetan Medicine

 On the SMC Blog

 Nashalla Gwyn Nyinda TMD, LMT began the study of Tibetan Medicine in 1999 and started treating with permission in 2004.
 She was then encouraged by her teacher, VV Thrangu Rinpoche, to complete her medical studies continuing in India.
 Nashalla earned her Menpa degree (Doctor of Tibetan Medicine) from Qinghai Tibetan Medical College, Tibet and The Shang Shung Institute of Tibetan Medicine in 2009.
 She has an Interdisciplinary Studies BA from Naropa University, with a focus on Asian Medicines and Buddhist Psychology.
-She has taught these techniques worldwide to Tibetan and western students, practitioners, and doctors.
+She has taught these techniques worldwide to Tibetan and western students, practitioners, and doctors, and is an Adjunct Professor at Naropa.
 Nashalla and husband, Dr. Tsundu S. Nyinda, operate the Tibetan Medicine & Holistic Healing Clinic in Boulder, Colorado.